tobiasbriones/blog/math/pi-day-2025-2026-03-14/index.md

 At the beginning there is only a crude approximation while the structure appears through iteration.

+In MathSwe, originally Piaxid, engineering is *axiomatic* and **centered** to **ensure balance**.
+Hence, we can observe the relations I induced when designing **Pi**axid and the centered axiom circle in the logos.
+Just as π is approached by refining polygon approximations of a circle, MathSwe is devised around its centered design.

+On Pi Day 2025, the empty article marked the position of the idea in this Pi sequence of blogs while its system (i.e., Texsydo) was still forming.
+Inducing the domain and system foundations will eventually provide a cohesive universe.
+A universe like the set of real numbers or mathematical software.

 ## References

 [1] Reimann, D. A. (2022).
 Artistic Depiction of Numbers Defined by Sets.
 The